7 Women on Job-Hunting and Getting Hired While Pregnant

 Months pregnant when hired: 1.5

-Why she was looking: “My previous job was high stress, and I wanted to take some time off to figure out my next move.
+Why she was looking: “My previous job was high-stress, and I wanted to take some time off to figure out my next move.
 I had also been trying to get pregnant for a while, and as soon as I quit, it happened.”

 Concerns: “As a therapist, it’s hard to get hired when you’re visibly pregnant — who wants to assign new clients to a person who’s about to go on leave?
 It’s not clinically appropriate, in some cases.”